It’s time to wipe the slate clean, find a new way to practice the postures and come at it like it’s the first time you have ever done the asana.

 The other day I had an idea for a practice, something I remembered doing once in class, so long ago I could scarcely recall what the sequence was… but I wanted to revisit it.

-So I started to practice with a vague idea, but didn’t really know what I was doing.
+So I started to do my iyengar yoga practice with a vague idea, but didn’t really know what I was doing.
 It was clunky and I fumbled my way through, but in the fumble, I explored and questioned and was curious and for all that it was messy, it was open and boundless.

 There are some poses we know very well and we say for example’ ‘i know trikonasana’ and every time we practice it we do it the same way, with the same actions and we just practice it to practice it rather than I learn something new.